pinterest/Pinterest-Salesforce-Commerce-Cartridge/README.md

 Q: Can I track Pinterest conversions?

 A: Yes, the app provides a frontend JavaScript tracking code.
-It also provides the Pinterest API for Conversions for more accurate conversion data.
+It also provides the Pinterest Conversions API for more accurate conversion data.

 ## Support
 If you have any questions or encounter any issues while using the Pinterest app, please visit [Pinterest Help](https://help.pinterest.com/)